Select a category

 4. PICK THE RIGHT WI-FI BAND.

 Many routers are dual band, meaning they can broadcast both 2.4 Gigahertz (GHz) and 5 GHz bands for their Wi-Fi signal.
 If you have a large home and need Wi-Fi to transmit across multiple walls or floors, opt for the 2.4 GHz band.
 Otherwise you’ll most likely achieve faster speeds and better protection from hackers using the 5 GHz band.
 Experts suggest that you experiment with both bands before opting for the one that better suits your physical space and speed requirements.
-If you live in a crowded area or a big apartment building, you should also try changing the band’s channels (such as 1, 6, or 11) to see if a different channel reduces interference and boosts speed.

 5. OPTIMIZE YOUR PRINTER SETTINGS.